Rational analogs of projective planes: Introduction

-and such manifolds fall into infinitely many homeomorphism types. \end{theorem}
+and there are infinitely many homeomorphism types of such manifolds. \end{theorem}

-From the desired intersection form, it is immediate that such a manifold only exists in dimension $4k$.
-We will firstly show that there is no such manifold in dimension $4k$ where $k$ is odd.
-Then as we study the candidate dimensions, 24 turns out to give a negative answer.
+From the desired intersection form, it is immediate that such a manifold exists only in dimension $4k$.
+We will first show that for $k\neq1$, there is no such manifold in dimension $4k$ where $k$ is odd.
+Then, as we study the candidate dimensions, 24 also turns out to give a negative answer.
 In dimension 32, we can find infinitely many homeomorphism types of rational projective planes in terms of their Pontryagin numbers.

-The main tool to prove the results is the rational surgery Realization Theorem, which was firstly introduced by Barge in \cite[Theorem 1]{bg} and \cite{s1}; equivalent statements can be found in \cite{tw}.
-The theorem gives a constructive answer to the existence question by finding pairings of $4i$-dimensional cohomology classes and choice of fundamental class that act like Pontryagin numbers.
-In section 2, we will state the rational surgery Realization Theorem, phrase it in a form that is ready for application to our problem.
-To make the theorem more transparent, an outline of the proof will be given.
-In section 3, we will prove Theorem \ref{1}.
+The main tool to prove the results is the rational surgery realization theorem, which was first introduced by Barge in \cite[Theorem 1]{bg} and by Sullivan in \cite{s1}; equivalent statements can be found in Taylor-Williams \cite{tw}.
+The theorem gives a constructive answer to the existence question by finding pairings of $4i$-dimensional cohomology classes and a choice of fundamental class that act like Pontryagin numbers.
+In section 2, we state the rational surgery realization theorem, which will be phrased in a form that is ready for application to our problem.
+To make the theorem more accessible, a variant of the proof will be given.
+In section 3, we will prove Theorem \ref{main}.